srues2/ViolenceDetectionUsingGTAV/README.md

-# Violence Detection Using GTA V
+# Violence Detection:A Serious-Gaming Approach
 There are a small number of studies known about automatic recognizing criminal incidents based on computer science models.
 Since little to none real data is available due to legal and privacy regulations.
 A solution to generate datasets is through the use of video gaming data.
 This thesis has studied the possibilities to recognize criminal incidents with a deep learning framework based on video gaming data.
 The code on this GitHub page demonstrates the source code of this research.

 <!-- TABLE OF CONTENTS -->